robvet/dapr-workshop/Assignment05/step-by-step.md

      > The first two parameters passed into `InvokeBindingAsync` are the name of the binding to use and the operation (in this case 'create' the email).

-1. Now that this method uses the `[FromServices]` attribute to inject the `DaprClient` class, you need to make sure `DaprClient` is registered with the dependency injection system.
+1. This method uses the `[FromServices]` attribute to inject the `DaprClient` class.
+You'll need to register `DaprClient` with the dependency injection container.
 Open the file `src/FineCollectionService/Startup.cs`.
 Add the following using statement to the file:

    ```csharp
    using System;
    ```

-1. Make sure the `DaprClient` is registered with DI.
-Add the following code to the `ConfigureServices` method (just above the code to register the `VehicleRegistrationService` proxy):
+1. Add the following code to the `ConfigureServices` method (just above the code to register the `VehicleRegistrationService` proxy) to register DaprClient:

    ```csharp
    services.AddDaprClient(builder => builder